charbelnehme/case-study/README.md

 <img align="left" src="images/Aris-Allegos.png">

+Aris co-founded Moula to provide Australian SMEs with a better way to access finance.
+Growing up around a family business, he experienced first-hand the challenges faced by SMEs.

 Aris is a co-fouder with over 15 years’ experience working in banking in London and Hong Kong, including roles with Credit Suisse and Nomura.

 He holds an MBA from London Business School, and a Bachelor of Commerce and Bachelor of Law from Monash University.

-He holds an MBA from London Business School, and a Bachelor of Commerce and Bachelor of Law from Monash University.
+## Funding ##

+> How is the company funded?
+>
-## How is the company funded?
-How much funding have they received? ##
+> How much funding have they received?

 ### Crunchbase ###